-- 1 Economics majors must not enroll in Economics 1 (for-non majors), you will NOT receive credit. - 2 International Studies majors are encouraged to take language (up to 2C or equivalent) as soon as possible.
-All languages (except French and German) require a placement exam. - 3 Psychology majors must not enroll in Psychology 7A (for non-majors), you will NOT receive credit. - 4 Psychology department RECOMMENDS students take ICS 31 or approved Psych computer Course (PSYCH 114M) to satisfy the computer technology requirement.
+- Economics majors must NOT enroll in Economics 1 (for non-majors), you will NOT receive credit. - Int'l Studies majors are encouraged to take the language (up to 2C or equivalent) as soon as possible.
+All languages (except French and German) require a placement exam. - Psychology majors must NOT enroll in Psychology 7A (for non-majors), you will NOT receive credit. - Psychology department RECOMMENDS students take ICS 31 or approved Psych computer course to satisfy the computer technology requirement. - Social Science 3A should be taken during your first year.